Health Care-Associated Infections

-Health care-associated infections, or HAIs, are infections that people acquire while they are receiving treatment for another condition in a health care setting.
-HAIs can be acquired anywhere health care is delivered, including inpatient acute care hospitals, outpatient settings such as ambulatory surgical centers and end-stage renal disease facilities, and long-term care facilities such as nursing homes and rehabilitation centers.
-HAIs may be caused by any infectious agent, including bacteria, fungi, and viruses, as well as other less common types of pathogens.
+Health care-associated infections (HAIs) are infections people get while they are receiving health care for another condition.
+HAIs can happen in any health care facility, including hospitals, ambulatory surgical centers, end-stage renal disease facilities, and long-term care facilities.
+HAIs can be caused by bacteria, fungi, viruses, or other, less common pathogens.

-- Transmission of communicable diseases between patients and healthcare workers
+- Communicable diseases passing between patients and healthcare workers

 - Overuse or improper use of antibiotics

 - Central-line associated bloodstream infections (CLABSI)